 Hernia repairs are one of the most commonly performed general surgeries, with more than one million performed in the United States each year.

 There is always a risk of a hernia recurring, but the use of surgical mesh in repairs helps to decrease that risk.
-Unfortunately, many problematic meshes were approved by the U.S. Food and Drug Administration (FDA) and entered the market in the early to mid-2000s, putting millions of people at risk for complications.
+Unfortunately, many problematic meshes were approved by the U.S. Food and Drug Administration (FDA) and entered the market in the early to mid-2000s, putting millions of people at risk for mesh complications.

 Most of these problem meshes were recalled several years later, but it was too late for those people who were implanted with faulty meshes.